-Is grooming a Lab easier than grooming a Golden?
-Labs don’t have the feathery furnishings on the ears, neck, and tail like Goldens, so those areas will need virtually no trimming.
+Labs don’t have the feathery furnishings and don’t ever need trimming.
 However, while their coat length is short, they do have a double coat that needs maintenance.

 Labs require an undercoat rake to remove the dead hair from the undercoat.
-You can then use a slicker brush for an overall grooming, and some Lab owners like to use a comb on their dogs as a final step in the grooming process.
-Like Goldens, the coat of a Lab should never be shaved.
+You can then use a slicker brush for an overall grooming.

 Nail trimming and ear cleaning should also be a regular part of your grooming routine.
-Labs generally need to be bathed less frequently than Goldens, which reduces the number of regular grooming tasks for potential owners concerned about overall maintenance time.
-In non shedding season Lab’s coats are less maintenance than Goldies’, but what about moulting?
+Labs generally need to be bathed less frequently than Goldens, although if they are a fan of rolling in muck this can ramp up.
+In non shedding season Lab’s coats are less maintenance than Goldies’.

-As we’ve seen in the grooming section, both Labs and Goldens have double coats consisting of a top coat and an undercoat.
+Both Labs and Goldens have double coats consisting of a top coat and an undercoat.
 The undercoat will shed in warmer weather in both breeds, but does one dog shed more than the other?
-Let’s find out.

-Golden Retriever owners will be the first to tell you that Goldens can shed quite a bit all year round.
+Golden Retrievers can shed quite a bit all year round.
 If you’ve ever petted a golden retriever while wearing black trousers, you will be able to attest to this.
 Besides normal, everyday shedding, their undercoat grows thicker in the winter and sheds in the spring.
 This warm weather shedding is often called “blowing the coat” — a very descriptive term for the extensive seasonal Golden shedding!

 When you first start using an undercoat rake, you may be surprised at the huge amount of dead fur that will be removed from your dog’s coat.
 Don’t panic!
 This will only be at the beginning.
 Once you start doing it regularly, a once weekly raking should be fine.
 Grooming your Golden outdoors can be a good way to reduce the amount of hair in the house.
 And remember to never shave a Golden Retriever’s coat.
 How does Golden Retriever vs Labrador shedding compare?